KeeferYip/IBM-Employee-Attrition/README.md

 This project utilizes data from the [IBM HR Analytics Employee Attrition Dataset](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset).

+Attrition is defined as the gradual workforce reduction through employee retirements, resignations, deaths, or elimination of positions without immediately filling vacancies (Society for Human Resource Management, 2024).

 Objective:
 Showcase skills in R such as data manipulation and visualization, as well as use exploratory data analysis and feature engineering to create insights from data.